 According to recent findings, Sardinia is the oldest wine producer in the Western Mediterranean.
 In 2016, analyses confirmed the 1993 findings at Monte Zara, a Nuragic ruins site from 900 BC.
-Here, archaeologists discovered grape residue in the village winepress, bringing to light more details of prehistoric Sardinia.
-Still a secret to many wine lovers, Sardinia hides some of the best wines and viticulture regions in Italy.
+Archaeologists discovered grape residue in the village winepress, bringing to light more details of prehistoric Sardinia.
+Still a secret to many wine lovers, Sardinia hides some of Italy’s best wines and viticulture regions.

-With top vineyards near the iconic Smeralda Coast, a Sardinia and Corsica Yacht Charter is a great way to experience Sardinia’s wine and culture in style.
+Many top vineyards are near the iconic Smeralda Coast.
+So, a Sardinia and Corsica Yacht Charter is a great way to experience Sardinia’s wine and culture in style.

 Viticulture in Sardinia

-Throughout history, favorable soils and weather have enabled viticulture to continue to be the island’s most important economic activity.
-Grapes grow more abundantly along the perimeter, and lesser so in the wooded, mountainous interior.
-Sardinia has a wide variety of grapes grown across 20 DOCs, and 1 DOCG, or premier appellation.
+Throughout history, favorable soils and weather have enabled viticulture to remain the island’s most important economic activity.
+Grapes grow more abundantly along the perimeter and lesser so in the wooded, mountainous interior.
+Sardinia has a wide variety of grapes grown across 20 DOCs and 1 DOCG, or premier appellation.

 Vermentino di Gallura – DOCG

 Moscato, another white grape, also grows in the Gallura area.
-Winemakers most often make Moscato as a sweet sparkling wine known as Spumante Dolce.
+Winemakers often make Moscato, a sweet sparkling wine known as Spumante Dolce.
 Look for bottles from the Moscato di Tempio area for the best expressions.
 Like Vermentino, Moscato grows throughout the island, where it’s almost always a sweet or sparkling wine.

-Interestingly, Nebbiolo, the pride of Piedmont, grows in small quantities as well.
+Interestingly, Nebbiolo, the pride of Piedmont, also grows in small quantities.
 A red grape with complexity and elegance, Nebbiolo di Luras is definitely worth trying.

 Cannonau di Sardegna DOC